Best Online MBA Programs of 2025 — No GMAT/GRE

 MBA programs come in many forms, including options with full-time and part-time enrollment, evening and weekend schedules, hybrid and accelerated delivery, and online and in-person learning.

-What Can I Do With an MBA Degree?
+What Jobs Can You Get With an MBA?

 How Much Can I Make With an MBA?

-According to the Bureau of Labor Statistics (BLS), business and financial professionals made a median annual wage of $79,050 as of May 2023 — nearly $14,000 higher than the median annual salary of $65,470 for all jobs.
-A 2023 report by the Graduate Management Admission Council (GMAC) indicates that MBA graduates earn a median annual salary of $125,000.
+According to the Bureau of Labor Statistics (BLS), business and financial professionals made a median annual salary of $80,920 as of May 2024 — over $31,000 higher than the median salary for all occupations, which was $49,500.
+The GMAC estimated in its 2025 report that MBA graduates earn a median annual salary of $125,000.
+Below, we cover some jobs that MBA graduates can pursue, many of which offer salaries well over six figures.

 Source: BLS